Get started with Zep Community Edition

 Using LLM Providers other than OpenAI

-Zep Community Edition may be used with any LLM provider that implements the OpenAI compatible API.
-The provider must implement both the embeddings and chat/completions endpoints.
-Alternatively, you may use a proxy such as LiteLLM that provides an OpenAI compatible API for non-OpenAI compatible LLM providers.
+You can also use a proxy service like LiteLLM that provides an OpenAI compatible API for non-OpenAI compatible LLM providers.
 LiteLLM supports proxying both LLM and Embedding requests.

-Set the OPENAI_API_KEY and OPENAI_BASE_URL environment variables to point to your LLM provider.
+Set the OPENAI_API_KEY, MODEL_NAME, and OPENAI_BASE_URL environment variables to point to your LLM provider.
 This may be done in a .env file or directly in the docker-compose.ce.yaml file.